migsc/cmdeagle/docs/_coverpage.md

 > A versatile cross-platform CLI application builder.

-- Declaratively define commands in a single config file.
 - Easily handle complex validation and parsing.
+- Write command scripts in any language.
 - Build, distribute and run anyhwere.

 [Reference](#reference)